 Cyanide Analysis (Free, Physiologically Available)

 The environmental chemistry of cyanide is extremely complex.
-The cyanide chemistry associated with MGP wastes in the environment is of particular interest because a wide range of cyanide species can be present, and there can be a significant difference in toxicity observed among the species.
-This risk based approach to characterizing cyanide requires reliable analytical procedures that can delineate the cyanide species that are present into categories based on their relative toxicities.
+The cyanide chemistry associated with MGP wastes in the environment is of particular interest because a wide range of cyanide species can be present, and there can be a significant difference in toxicity observed among them.
+This risk-based approach to characterizing cyanide requires reliable analytical procedures that can delineate the cyanide species that are present into categories based on their relative toxicities.
 In addition, the use of specific analytical methods is often mandated for samples collected under various regulatory settings.
-For example, the USEPA Clean Water Act (CWA) regulations generally require the use of total and amenable cyanide procedures for National Pollutant Discharge Elimination Systems (NPDES) and Publicly Owned Treatment Works (POTW) discharge applications and the EPA's RCRA and CERCLA regulations generally specify the use of total cyanide.
+For example, the EPA Clean Water Act (CWA) regulations generally require the use of total and amenable cyanide procedures for National Pollutant Discharge Elimination Systems (NPDES) and Publicly-Owned Treatment Works (POTW) discharge applications, as well as EPA's Resource Conservation and Recovery Act (RCRA); and Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) regulations that generally specify the use of total cyanide.
 For MGP applications, where a risk-based corrective action approach is being utilized, the concentration of cyanide species that are bioavailable is often of interest.

 Alpha offers the following cyanide analytical methods that can be used to determine cyanide species considered to be bioavailable: